microsoft/FHIR-Converter/docs/how-to-guides/enable-authentication.md

 1. **Create a resource application in Azure AD**: This resource application will be a representation of the FHIR converter service that can be used to authenticate and obtain tokens.
 In order for an application to interact with Azure AD, it needs to be registered.
 1. **Provide app registration details to your FHIR converter web service**: Once the resource application is registered, you will set the authentication configuration of your  FHIR converter web service.
 This ensures that any client that is able to authenticate with the above resource application will be able to access your  FHIR converter APIs.
 1. **Create a service client application in Azure AD**: Client application registrations are Azure AD representations of applications that can be used to authenticate and obtain tokens.
 A service client is intended to be used by an application to obtain an access token without interactive authentication of a user.
 It will have certain application permissions and use an application secret (password) when obtaining access tokens.
-1. **Retrieve Access Token via Postman or Azure CLI**: With your service client application enabled, you can obtain an access token to authenticate your application.
+1. **Retrieve Access Token via Insomnia or Azure CLI**: With your service client application enabled, you can obtain an access token to authenticate your application.

 ## Prerequisites